Woynaroski Lab: Biobehavioral Approaches in NeuroDevelopment (BAND)

 Undergraduate Research Assistant

-Ellie is a junior majoring in Medicine, Health and Society and minoring in Special Education.
+Ellie is a senior majoring in Medicine, Health and Society and minoring in Special Education.
 Her research interests include decreased sound tolerance in autistic and non-autistic adults, co-occuring mental health challenges for autistic adults, and access to autism diagnoses and services for neurodivergent youth.

 Ava Schwartz